United Kingdom in the Eurovision Song Contest 2022: Background

-The British national broadcaster, the BBC, broadcasts the event within the United Kingdom and organises the selection process for the nation's entry.
-Between 2011 and 2015, the BBC opted to internally select the British entry.
-For their 2016 entry, the broadcaster announced that a national final would be organised featuring a competition among several artists and songs to choose the British entry for the contest.
+As part of its duties as participating broadcaster, the BBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Between 2011 and 2015, the BBC opted to internally select its entry.
+For its 2016 entry, the broadcaster announced that a national final would be organised featuring a competition among several artists and songs.
 The same process was used in 2017 and 2018, and changes were brought in for 2019.
 In 2020 and 2021, the BBC opted to return to an internal selection, in collaboration with record label BMG.

 Before Eurovision

 Internal selection

 On 21 October 2021, the day after the official list of participants in Eurovision 2022 was released, the BBC announced its plans for the British national selection, opting for an internal process no longer in collaboration with record label BMG, but with TaP Music instead.
 The management company's leading artists include Dua Lipa, Ellie Goulding and Lana Del Rey.
 Kate Phillips (BBC commissioning editor) stated that the new collaboration "will enable the BBC to tap into some great music talent" and that the broadcaster has "big ambitions for the 2022 contest".
-On 25 January 2022, TaP revealed that they had started shortlisting potential acts for the contest – with both established, emerging and brand new artists having approached them for the Eurovision project – and that they had worked with BBC Radio 1 and Scott Mills in order to choose the British representative.
+On 25 January 2022, TaP revealed that it had started shortlisting potential acts for the contest – with both established, emerging and brand new artists having approached it for Eurovision – and that it had worked with BBC Radio 1 and Scott Mills in order to choose the British representative.

 In November 2021, Glasgow-based electropop duo HYYTS revealed they were in the running to represent the United Kingdom; which was confirmed during an interview with BBC Scotland's TV channel programme The Edit broadcast on 29 January 2022.
 It had been rumoured that Chelcee Grimes was chosen as the UK representative, being unofficially announced as the British entrant in early February during Jenni Falconer's morning show on Smooth London.
 Grimes herself later denied this on Twitter the same day.
 It had also been speculated that Sam Ryder would represent the country with his song "Space Man".
 Ryder was announced as the chosen entrant on 10 March 2022.
-The entry was revealed by Scott Mills on BBC Radio 1's breakfast show with Greg James, with "Space Man" having previously featured as 'Tune of the Week' on Mills' afternoon show on Radio 1.
+"Space Man" was revealed as the entry on the same day by Mills on BBC Radio 1's breakfast show with Greg James, with the song having previously featured as 'Tune of the Week' on Mills' afternoon show on Radio 1.